-Pick Protection has developed a 5 Step, continual process for protecting employees, ensuring the safety of your lone working staff and compliance with health and safety legislation.
+Pick Protection has developed 5 Step to a risk assessment – a continual process for protecting employees, ensuring the safety of your lone working staff and compliance with health and safety legislation.

 We’ve gathered advice from reliable sources including the Health and Safety Executive, Health and Safety legislation experts, and experienced Health and Safety managers, to produce tailored guidance for protecting lone working individuals.

 Through these 5 steps, we’ll provide you with all the advice and tools you need, to be confident that you’ve met your duty of care, within a robust safety system.

 The Health and Safety at Work Act 1974 (HASAWA) is the primary piece of UK health and safety legislation.
 It requires employers to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all of their employees as well as others on their premises.

 - The safe operation and maintenance of the working environment, plant and systems

 - Maintenance of safe access and egress to the workplace